mk3008/Carbunql/README.md

 - If the column name to be searched does not exist, an error will occur.
 - The search target is the entire query.
 The query reference order is analyzed, and the conditions are inserted only for the query source at the deepest position.

-For example, the search condition for the column "sale_id" is inserted only for "s" in the subquery.
+For example, the search condition for the column `sale_id` is inserted only for `s` in the subquery.
-It is not inserted for the query source "subq".
+It is not inserted for the query source `subq`.
 This is because it references a query source to which the search condition has already been applied.

 ```sql
 select